What is a Thrust Bearing?

 A thrust bearing is a particular type of rotary bearing.
 Like other rotary bearings they permit rotation between parts, but they are designed to support a high axial load while doing this (parallel to the shaft).
-Higher speed applications require oil lubrication.
-Generally, they are composed of two washers (raceways) in which those for ball bearings may be grooved, and the rolling elements.
+Different kinds of thrust bearings are used to support different amounts of axial load.
+Thrust ball bearings are used in applications that use little axial load, where a ring supports ball bearings.
+Spherical roller thrust bearings are used in applications that require high axial load, and can also support shafts that are out of alignment.
+Thrust bearings are used in higher speed applications that require oil lubrication, such as in the automotive and aerospace industries.
+Generally, thrust bearings are composed of two washers (raceways) in which those for ball bearings may be grooved, and the rolling elements.

 Thrust Bearings Product Line